 This version supports English.
 Please read the following instructions:

-The database was prepared by Academia
+The database was prepared as part of Academia Prisca's Indo-European Network

 - To find phrasal verbs or compound words, look for them with hyphens.
 For example,

 be afraid".To exploit the potential of this dictionary-translator software,

 you can look up multiple words (e.g. synonyms) at the same time.

 - Most nouns and verbs are (still) not inflected -

 Look for the most simple expressions first.
 For example,

 "I go house", instead of "